 GIBSON LES PAUL TRADITIONAL PRO II

 Gibson produced its Les Paul Traditional Pro II with professional players in mind, so it goes to show straight away that we’re up for a top-level piece of musical equipment here.
-Below that beautiful finish, the electronics department was significantly upgraded, adding a 10 dB boost to eliminate any need for a pedal to deliver extra crunch during solo or lead parts.
+Below that beautiful finish, the electronics department was significantly upgraded, adding a 10 dB boost to eliminate an

 ’57 Super humbucker pickups are in charge of the tone quality and offer stronger output, as well as a broader frequency response.
 Coil splitting was also implemented, allowing players to put the pickups to different use depending on the needs they might have.
 In general, this is a serious instrument worthy of just as much props and kudos as every Gibson Les Paul model out there, if not even more.